 "Bodzentyn", and other places, engraved on one of the walls in the Valley of the Communities at Yad Vashem, Jerusalem.

 Announcing in church, Father Sikorski called for a concerted effort to tidy up the burial ground.
 Many people, particularly our young people, came forward to help out.
 “Though the work was arduous, the rewards proved to be all the more pleasing since, among the undergrowth and trees, we uncovered beautifully preserved Matzevots,” says Father Sikorski, who lead the way of the cleaning on the grounds.
 “This was the beginning – a proper Christian gesture showing respect for the dead."

 In the next years, more people followed Father Sikorski's example.
 "The spontaneous gesture has since borne beautiful fruit, pulling in a wider circle of people into the endeavour in awaking common respect for each other, by working with tolerance, and by jointly recognising each other’s culture and particular distinctiveness,” says Father Sikorski.

 The Valley of the Communities at Yad Vashem is a site in which the names of over 5,000 Jewish communities that were destroyed or barely survived in the Holocaust are engraved on its 107 walls.

-- In November 2008 Father Sikorski received a diploma of honour from the Chief Rabbi, dr Michael Schudrich, and in June 2009 he received another diploma from the Israeli ambassador Zvi Rav-Ner "for preserving monuments of the Jewish heritage in Poland".
+- In November 2008, Father Sikorski received a diploma of honour from the Chief Rabbi, dr Michael Schudrich.
+In June 2009, he received another certification from the Israeli ambassador Zvi Rav-Ner "for preserving monuments of the Jewish heritage in Poland".